-Management Objectives Management Actions Legislation Deliverables / Indicators Timing Responsible Agent(s) Estimated budget a.
+Management Objectives Management Actions Legislation Deliverables / Indicators Timing Responsible Agent(s) a.
 Reconstitute the Uilkraals River Estuary Advisory Forum (UEAF) i.
 Invite representative members of stakeholders and government to be members of the advisory forum.
-ICM Act 2008 Reconstituted forum A list of members of the forum and their contact details 2018 RMA R20 000 b.
-Define co- operative governance arrangements for management i.
-Responsible Management Authority to obtain agreement from other participating ICM Act 2008 Signed letters of commitment from all agencies to be involved with the management 2018 Overstrand LM CapeNature DWS DAFF DEA&DP -
+ICM Act 2008 Reconstituted forum A list of members of the forum and their contact details 2023 RMA b.
+Define co- operative governance arrangements for management of the Uilkraals River estuary i.
+Responsible Management Authority to obtain agreement from other participating agencies in respect of their roles and responsibilities.
+ICM Act 2008 Signed letters of commitment from all agencies to be involved with the management of Uilkraals River estuary and the UEAF clearly out lining respective 2022 CapeNature Overstrand LM DWS DFFE DEA&DP DALRRD